 For pets traveling to other countries in the European Union, a Veterinary Certificate for domestic dogs, cats, and ferrets entering the European Community for Non-Commercial Movement (Regulation (EC) No. 998/2003) is required.
 There is also another restriction concerning your pet.
 Only a microchip implant, and no longer tattoos, will be accepted as a means of identification.
 If your travel originates in Aruba, Bermuda, Canada, Japan, Cayman Islands, or the USA, parts 1 through 4 must be completed for movement into the European Union and requires 30 days of preparation for your pet.
 If your travel originates in any other country, parts 1 through 5 must be completed.
 These regulations require a minimum of four months preparation for your pet.

-Pets Traveling to South Africa
+Pets Traveling to or from South Africa

 Service Dogs and Cats Traveling to London (Heathrow & Gatwick) and Manchester